 The study is Australia’s first multi state, multi site randomised clinical trial of telehealth services.
-It will involve six sites connected to the National Broadband Network; most will be connected by optical fibre with one site using fixed-wireless broadband.
-The sites include:
+It will involve six sites connected to fast broadband; most will be connected by optical fibre with one site using fixed-wireless broadband.

 - Townsville (Local Health District)